Research

 Current Projects

-• Unsexy Art: A new project exploring the relationship between creativity and sexuality in different art forms.
+• Make Art Not Love: An Unsexy History of Creative Desire: A new book project exploring the relationship between creativity and sexuality in different art forms.

 • Mapping UK Poetry Infrastructure, 2000-2025: An ongoing project in collaboration with Prof John McAuliffe (Manchester) and Dr Lucy Burns (Liverpool John Moores) with the aim of mapping poetry resources and activities, in order to understand the relationship between different publishing, academic, and community organisations and initiatives.